jvelilla/ReactWebPackEWF/Readme.md

 ```

 ## Configuring Babel Loader
 Now we need to configure webpack to transpile JavaScript files.
-We use [modules](https://webpack.js.org/concepts/modules) with [rules](https://webpack.js.org/configuration/module/#rule) to let webpack know how the module is created.
+We use [modules](https://webpack.js.org/concepts/modules) with [rules](https://webpack.js.org/configuration/module/#rule) to let webpack know how the module it's created.

 ```
  module: {